- Current Protocols in Bioinformatics

 Appendix 2 Glossary of Bioinformatics Terms

-Appendix 3 Fundamentals of Bioinformatics
+Appendix 3 Fundamentals of Bioinformatics./Appendix/Appendix 1 User Fundamentals:

 1A IUPAC IUB Single-Letter Codes Within Nucleic Acid and Amino Acid Sequences